UMI Framework

 const umi = createUmi('https://api.mainnet-beta.solana.com');

 Then you want to tell Umi which wallet to use.
-This can either be a or the .
+This can either be a keypair or the solana wallet adapter.

 That's it, now pass your Umi instance around and add more plugins as needed.